 Specialties include scripting in Bash, Perl, and Python.
 He is well-versed in cloud technologies including Amazon Web Services, Google Cloud Platform, and a bit of Microsoft Azure.

-Kevin Skoglund builds custom web solutions at Nova Fabrica, and teaches web development to others at Lynda.com.
+Kevin Skoglund builds custom web solutions at Nova Fabrica and teaches web development at LinkedIn Learning.